-How the Metro transformation works will affect your journey plans between April and May 2025
+How the Metro transformation works will affect your journey plans between June and August 2025

 Metro is being purpose built for Wales’ future.
 It will be a modern, efficient and sustainable way to travel but there may be temporary periods of change to your journey plans while be build it.
 Where possible we’re scheduling the transformation work to take place during less busy times to minimise disruption.
 We’re offering connections between rail services and bus services.